schoolofcities/king-street-toronto/analysis/blog_draft_jeffedits.md

 Links for downloading data, link to GitHub page with code/notebooks for further exploring the data (maybe we can host the notebooks on Binder as well or something similar to allow for easy exploration)

-According to city staff (SOURCE?), the method for traffic volume data collection changed for 2019 in that edge processing units were installed and no longer relied on human assistance.
+Through email communications with city staff, we learned that the method for traffic volume data collection changed for 2019 in that edge processing units were installed and no longer relied on human assistance.
 Data collection became continuous, and so the traffic volume data for 2019 is the most complete year of data for active sensors in the Corridor before the COVID-19 pandemic.
 The King Street Pilot Project was also made into the permanent King Street Transit Priority Corridor by city council on April 16, 2019.